Blackout76/evepoker/README.md

 and then

->sudo pip install -e django-trunk/
+>sudo pip3 install -e django-trunk/

 #### Django Application Dependencies
 We require the Pillow module, to install:
-> pip install Pillow
+> pip3 install Pillow

 ### Node.js